stepsal/chainlink-gcs-setup/README.md

 Modify the cl_node_initial_setup.bsh script in a text editor Replace the placeholders ETHNODE_ADDRESS, WALLET_PASSWORD, API_USER and API_PASSWORD with your desired config.

-Open the HTTP port on your project If its not already.
+Open the HTTP port 6688 on your project.

 ```gcloud compute firewall-rules create default-allow-http --allow tcp:6688```